Overview

 Read Before You Start

 Do not reset your BIOS to defaults after completing this procedure.
 The 2023 certificate is written to NVRAM by Windows.
-A BIOS reset removes it and the server will fail to boot from the 2023-signed boot manager.
-Ensure KVM/BMC access is confirmed before you begin.
+A BIOS reset removes it.

 Keep your 2011-signed imaging and WinPE media for these nodes.
-Do not upgrade deployment boot images to 2023-signed versions — 2023-signed external media will not boot on this platform.
+Do not upgrade deployment boot images to 2023-signed versions.

 This is an interim measure.
-After June 24, 2026, these servers will still be unable to receive new Secure Boot security updates.
 A hardware refresh to the DataON 8000 Series is the only complete long-term solution.

 Step 0 — Check If Already Applied